microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ### Other fluid-build:\* traces

--   `fluid-build:task:error` - Trace of detail error messages on any operations in a task.
+-   `fluid-build:task:error` - Trace of detailed error messages on any operation in a task
--   `fluid-build:symlink` - Trace the action of `--symlink` switch.
+-   `fluid-build:symlink` - Trace the action of the `--symlink` switch